 Take the M3 (this road is tolled) headed for Cavan.
 At junction 7, take the R147 exit to Skryne/Johnstown.
 At the roundabout, take the 1st exit onto R147.
 Take a right at the sign for the Hill of Tara.
 Continue up the hill until you reach your destination on the left.

-Please see social media for 2021 visitor centre opening hours
+Please see the Heritage Ireland website for visitor centre opening hours.

 Admission to visitor centre with guided tour (Please note, no credit card facilities on site):

 The area just south of Inbher Colpa (the mouth of the River Boyne) has some beautiful beaches stretching from the north of Mornington through Bettystown as far south as Laytown.
 Typical of the Boyne Valley, each of these coastal towns and villages has their own interesting folklore.

 Kells is synonymous with early Christian architecture and it remains one of Ireland's greatest monastic settlements.
 Before the arrival of Christianity Ceanannas Mór, the Irish for Kells, meaning “great residence,” was a royal residence, likely on the nearby Hill of Lloyd, much like the famous Hill of Tara.
 It was't until the 6th century that Kells came to prominence as a monastic settlement.
 St. Colmcille or Columba was granted Kells by the then High King, Diarmuid MacCarroll, of the Uí Neill.

 Kildemock Church, one of the Boyne Valley`s most puzzling mysteries can be found just outside Ardee in Co.
 Louth.
 The picturesque ruins are set against the backdrop of Carlingford and the Mourne Mountains.
 The history of the church dates back to the 12th century but it wasn`t until 1715 that this sacred place became shrouded in mystery.